Tuesday, 8 April 2008

 6. I became a serial dater when I discovered internet dating - I met lots of interesting and unusual men - but all the one's I really liked were already married.

-7. I have matching scars on my knees from sticking them (twice -doh!) to red hot irons whilst blowing glass.
+7. I have matching scars on my knees from

 Sunday, 11 November 2007